 https://privatebin.info/news/v1.5.0-release.html

-This release improves the safety of the SVG attachment preview, adds Google Cloud Storage and Oracle database support, and new translations.privatebin.info
+PrivateBin 1.4.0 released - Hardening the attachment preview, Google Cloud Storage and Oracle database support & adding new translations

 My team at LzLabs GmbH in Wallisellen, Switzerland, is looking for a 4th DevOps Engineer.
 You'd be working primarily with a CloudBees (Jenkins) cluster of around 90 blades for build & testing, for several software stacks that targets RHEL, but hopefully soon™ also other platforms.
 And of course there are also a lot of build and deployment related projects to be spice things up on the side, like maintaining and developing a test statistics database, code coverage reporting, change log and other automation projects, all in a mostly ansible-ized environment.
 The companies main language is English, living in or moving to the vicinity of Zürich would certainly be advantageous.